-- During a primary care visit, the primary care clinician determines that the patient could benefit from the support for a BHC.
+- During a primary care visit, the primary care clinician determines that the patient could benefit from the support of a BHC.
 The PCP provides the patient with a warm handoff to the BHC.

-- The BHC delivers a brief intervention, which may include addressing the psychosocial aspects the patient’s disease(s) and providing mental health support.
+- The BHC delivers a brief intervention, which may include addressing the psychosocial aspects of the patient’s disease(s) and providing mental health support.

 - This workflow was adopted from The Cherokee Health Model: